 - Pain or swelling in the abdomen area

-What to do if your cat ate string?
+What to do if your cat eats string?

-Vets all over the globe constantly have to deal with ingestion of foreign bodies.
-If your feline furball indeed ate string or thread, don’t start panicking – it’s a common thing.
+Vets all over the globe constantly have to deal with the ingestion of foreign bodies.
+If your feline furball indeed swallowed string or thread, don’t start panicking – it’s a common thing.

 Remember that if you do see parts of the string coming out of the kitty’s mouth or anus, you must NEVER, ever pull it!

-Not only will this cause discomfort to your pet, but in most cases it will also inflict injury.
-Your actions may contribute to internal blockage or even rupture of organ tissue.
-Both of these outcomes are absolutely fatal for your beloved pet, so just don’t pull that string.
+Not only will this cause discomfort to your pet, but in most instances, it will also inflict injury.
+Your actions may contribute to internal blockage, lacerations, or even the rupture of organ tissue.
+Both of these outcomes are fatal for your beloved pet, so just don’t pull that string.

 Call your vet and schedule an appointment.
-The doc can carry out a variety of tests to determine if there’s a foreign body inside the cat and if it’s causing any problems.
-Keep in mind that some of these tests won’t come cheap and emergency vet fees cost extra.
+The doc can carry out a variety of exams to determine if there’s a foreign object inside the cat and if it’s causing any problems.
+Keep in mind that some of these tests won’t come cheap, and emergency vet fees cost extra.
 Sadly, if you decide to avoid the trip to your veterinarian’s office, the delay might put your cat’s life in greater danger.